Sam1brahim/End-to-End-LLM-project-using-Huggingface-open-source-modals/README.md

 Use the interface to enter the technology you're interested in and select an operating system.
 Click "Generate" to receive your guide.

+# Remark :
+* It can take a huge computational power ( more than langchain community ollama ).
+So be advised.
 Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.